-Week 7 of the 2022 NFL season offers up 14 games that could be pivotal to some of the early-season slow starters.
+Week 7 of the 2022 NFL season offers up 14 games that could prove to be pivotal to some of the early-season’s slow starters.

-While some of the league’s top teams are on byes, including the Bills and Rams, there are still plenty of noteworthy games on the docket.
+And while a couple of the league’s top teams are on byes, including the Bills and Eagles, there are still plenty of noteworthy games on the docket.

 Here are the current Week 7 NFL odds and lines for the 2022 season.